FierceSoftware/devsecops-workshop-wizbang/cloudbees-core/README.md

 7. Next, navigate to ***Manage Jenkins > Configure Security*** then scroll down to ***CSRF Protection > Crumb Algorithm*** and check the ***Enable proxy compatibility*** box - this is so CJOC operates properly behind the OCP LoadBalancer/Router
 8. Click ***Apply***, reload the page, and then click ***Save***

 We now have the required manual steps done in order to proceed with the deployer.
 Please continue with the deployment script and then configure LDAP/RBAC afterwards.
+Just go back to the deployer script, press ***Y***, wait a few seconds, then go about configuring LDAP below.

 ### Setting up LDAP - Stuffing Certificates
 If you deployed RH IDM/LDAP with this repo's provisioner then it's using self-signed certificates which means you need to stuff them into the JRE keystore.
 I fucking hate Java...